-Since components, which interface with one another, operate at similar voltage and temperature, a more realistic approach to evaluating tclz and tcHz would be to measure the two parameters at the same voltage and temperature.
-IDT's ZBT RAMs are designed to ensure that under the same conditions of voltage and temperature that the turn-off time (tcHz) of the RAMs are faster than their turn-on time (tcLz) by approximately 1ns.
+For the remainder of this discussion an SRAM to ASIC interface will be assumed.
+In order to avoid bus contention, the turn-off time (tCHZ) of a device must be less than the turn-on time (tCLZ) of the device to similar voltage and temperature, a more realistic approach to evaluating tCLZ and tCHZ would be to measure the two parameters at the same voltage and temperature.
+IDT's ZBT RAMs are designed to ensure that under the same conditions of voltage and temperature that the turn-off time (tCHZ) of the RAMs are faster than their turn-on time (tCLZ) by approximately 1ns.
 Thus bus contention between ZBT RAMs interfacing with one another will not occur.